 30-543-300 NURSING ASSISTANT...basic nursing/personal care skills, principles of communication skills, resident rights and team work with other care givers under the supervision of a licensed nurse.
 (Prerequisite: Accepted in the Nursing Assistant program.
 Call 1-888-385-6982, ext.
 7010 or go to http://www.nwtc.edu/Admissions/Admissions/Nursing-Assitant-Admission-Process for directions.)

-• Communicate and interact effectively with clients, family, and co-workers.
+• Communicate effectively with clients, family, and co-workers.

 • Work cooperatively in a team environment.

-• Eligible to take the WI NA Competency evaluation.
+• Complete educational requirements for the WI NA competency evaluation.